grenmester/personal-website/content/_index.md

 ---
 title: Home
-description: This is the main page.
+description: This is the main page of the site.
 ---

-Hey!
-I'm a junior studying computer science and mathematics at Harvey Mudd College.
-I enjoy working on puzzles, learning about new things, and playing badminton in my spare time.
-Feel free to check out my GitHub and some of the projects that I have been working on.
+I'm currently a senior studying computer science and mathematics at Harvey Mudd College.
+This semester I am a visiting student at the Hong Kong University of Science and Technology.
+To learn more about me, visit the [about](/about) page.